USS Monitor: Design and description

 Monitor was an unusual vessel in almost every respect and was sometimes sarcastically described by the press and other critics as "Ericsson's folly", "cheesebox on a raft" and the "Yankee cheesebox".
 The most prominent feature on the vessel was a large cylindrical gun turret mounted amidships above the low-freeboard upper hull, also called the "raft".
 This extended well past the sides of the lower, more traditionally shaped hull.
-A small armored pilot house was fitted on the upper deck towards the bow, however, its position prevented Monitor from firing her guns straight forward.
+A small armored pilot house was fitted on the upper deck towards the bow.
+Its position prevented Monitor from firing her guns straight forward.
 (Note: Ericsson later admitted that this was a serious flaw in the ship's design and that the pilot house should have been placed atop the turret.)

 One of Ericsson's prime goals in designing the ship was to present the smallest possible target to enemy gunfire.
 The ship was 179 ft long overall, had a beam of 41 ft 6 in and had a maximum draft of 10 ft 6 in.
 Monitor had a tonnage of 776 tons burthen and displaced 987 LT.
 Her crew consisted of 49 officers and enlisted men.

 The ship was powered by a two-cylinder horizontal vibrating-lever steam engine, also designed by Ericsson, which drove a 9 ft propeller, whose shaft was nine inches in diameter.
 The engine used steam generated by two horizontal fire-tube boilers at a maximum pressure of 40 psi.
 The 320 ihp engine was designed to give the ship a top speed of 8 kn, but Monitor was 1–2 kn slower in service.
 The engine had a bore of 36 in and a stroke of 22 in.
 The ship carried 100 LT of coal.
 Ventilation for the vessel was supplied by two centrifugal blowers near the stern, each of which was powered by a 6 hp steam engine.
 One fan circulated air throughout the ship, but the other one forced air through the boilers, which depended on this forced draught.
 Leather belts connected the blowers to their engines and they would stretch when wet, often disabling the fans and boilers.
 The ship's pumps were steam operated and water would accumulate in the ship if the pumps could not get enough steam to work.